datahub-local/datahub-local/docs/cluster_setup/hardware.md

     - A +160W Power Supply with USB ports will supply power to all our devices.
 5. HDMI Splitter
     - All devices are connected to a HDMI switch so we can connect to any of them using a single HDMI cable.
-5. USB Splitter
+6. USB Splitter
-    - If neccesary, using a wireless keyboard we will able to connect to the devices.
+    - If necessary, using a wireless keyboard we will able to connect to the devices.

 ### Networking